imsofi/imsofi/README.md

-### Hi there 👋
+### Hi there 👋 I'm Sofi

-This is my old handle, to find where I am now go to my new handle here: [github.com/soupglasses](https://github.com/soupglasses)
+This is my old handle.
+To find where I am now, please follow this link: [github.com/soupglasses](https://github.com/soupglasses)

 <details>
   <summary><b>Why does this account exist?</b></summary>